mdumerdm/Data-Structures-and-algorithms-/README.md

 # DSA--in-C-
-all programs i write for larning dsa in my university .
+all programs i write for learning dsa in my university .